 Where to stay in Aoraki

 Whether you wish to climb or enjoy seclusion and take day hikes, I would say the best place to base yourself is the Aoraki Village.
 I stayed in Aoraki court motel, an impressive apart-hotel which looked outstanding.
-Imagine waking up and seeing a crazy cool mountain range as first sight.
-That's how awesome it was.
+Imagine waking up and seeing a crazy cool mountain range as first sight and located just a short walk away from the first impressive vista point of Mount Cook.

 Prepare for your stay in Aoraki